sheltermanager/asm3/src/static/pages/manual/_sources/databasetables.rst.txt

 LinkTypeID
     INTEGER
-    Link to lksmedialink table to determine linked table Date
+    Link to lksmedialink table to determine linked table CreatedDate
     TIMESTAMP
+    The date this record was created
+Date
+    TIMESTAMP
-    Date this record was created
+    Date this record was last updated
-RecordVersion
+RetainUntil
+    TIMESTAMP
+    The date to automatically delete this record (or NULL to never delete) RecordVersion
     INTEGER
     Optimistic lock flag